The “what” and “why” of open source

 Pick a name that is easy to remember and, ideally, gives some idea of what the project does.
 For example:

-If you’re building upon an existing project, using their name as a prefix can help clarify what your project does (ex. node-fetch brings
+If you’re building upon an existing project, using their name as a prefix can help clarify what your project does (for example, node-fetch brings

 window.fetch to Node.js).